seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 To answer such a question: stand again:
 Think'st thou to catch my life so pleasantly
 As to prenominate in nice conjecture
-Where thou wilt hit me dead?…
+Where thou wilt hit me dead?...

 **ACHILLES**
-… I tell thee, yea.
+...
+I tell thee, yea.

 **HECTOR**
 Wert thou an oracle to tell me so,